krmarshall/TotalWarhammerDataParser/README.md

 - Use the above image conversion settings/scripts appropriately
 - Copy extracted data TWPData repo
 - Copy extracted imgs TotalWarhammerPlanner repo frontend/public/imgs

+## Character Skill Node Faction/Subcultures

+Skill nodes are able to only be added to trees when they are part of specific factions or subcultures.
+Mods use this somewhat inconsistently where sometimes its good they aren't added to the "generic" node set, but sometimes they should be.
+It seems like the former is more common, so if a tree needs it added to the "generic" node set add the faction/subculture to the respective ./lists/cultureMap.js

 ## Techs